 - Coverage via credit card.
 Many people incorrectly believe that they have full coverage when they pay for their Turo booking with a credit card.
 Please check with your credit card company before assuming that you are covered and selecting the “Decline Coverage” option.
 It is highly unlikely that you would be covered by any credit card insurance when you book cars through the Turo marketplace.
 Turo is not aware of any credit card providers who offer coverage or insurance for peer-to-peer car sharing trip bookings, and many personal insurance policies exclude coverage for peer-to-peer car sharing.
 Please also see this FAQ entry on the topic.

 - Terms of Service violations.
-For the Supreme, Premium, and Basic plans, if the guest or any of their approved secondary drivers violates the Terms of Service, engages in any Prohibited Uses or otherwise intentionally, recklessly, or with wanton disregard, misuses the car, the contractual limitation of liability is void and does will not apply.
+For the Premier, Standard, and Minimum plans, if the guest or any of their approved secondary drivers violates the Terms of Service, engages in any Prohibited Uses or otherwise intentionally, recklessly, or with wanton disregard, misuses the car, the contractual limitation of liability is void and does will not apply.
 That means that the primary guest will be fully liable for physical damage, including up to the actual cash value of the car, in addition to all Related Costs.

 - Mechanical or Interior Damage.
-The contractual limitation of liability available under the Supreme, Premium and Basic plans does not apply to damage caused to the interior of the vehicle or mechanical damage caused during the booked trip (not normal “wear and tear”).
+The contractual limitation of liability available under the Premier, Standard and Minimum plans does not apply to damage caused to the interior of the vehicle or mechanical damage caused during the booked trip (not normal “wear and tear”).
 Regardless of which protection plan the primary guests choose, the primary guest is legally liable for the full cost of the repairs or replacement, as well as Related Costs, for interior damage or mechanical damage caused during the booked trip.

 - Physical Damage.
 “Physical Damage” means any damage to the booked vehicle, including Mechanical Damage and Interior Damage.